-- Prevention/Alleviate compression: Modification of pain-inducing or compression activities3 such as avoidance of squatting and leg crossing, proper positioning of bedridden patients, modification of casts or orthoses, shock absorbing shoe inserts, shoe modifications, running techniques modification1,5
+- Prevention/Alleviate compression: Modification of pain-inducing or compression activities 12 such as avoidance of squatting and leg crossing, proper positioning of bedridden patients, modification of casts or orthoses, shock absorbing shoe inserts, shoe modifications,13 running techniques modification10,16

-- Orthoses: custom orthoses to support medial and lateral longitudinal arches in tarsal tunnel syndrome2, ankle foot orthoses (AFO) for foot drop in fibular nerve injuries and orthoses for calf weakness in tibial injures may be helpful.
+- Orthoses: custom orthoses to support medial and lateral longitudinal arches in tarsal tunnel syndrome,11 ankle foot orthoses (AFO)9 for foot drop in fibular nerve injuries and orthoses for calf weakness in tibial nerve injury may be helpful.

-- Physical therapy:2,5 strengthening, range of motion to prevent or address contracture, muscle stretching to help maintain muscle for future reinnervation and effective function, gait retraining, physical modalities, e.g. TENS, soft tissue manipulation and cryotherapy2 for pain management.
+- Physical therapy:11,16 strengthening, range of motion to prevent or address contracture, muscle stretching to help maintain muscle for future reinnervation and effective function, gait retraining, physical modalities, e.g. TENS, soft tissue manipulation and cryotherapy11 for pain management.

-- Pharmacology: Non-steroidal anti-inflammatory (NSAID) and neuropathic pain management including topical agents and oral pharmacologic agents, such as GABA analog, tricyclic antidepressant and vitamin B-complex supplements3.
+- Pharmacology: Topical and oral pharmacologic agents,13 such as non-steroidal anti-inflammatories (NSAID) and neuropathic pain management including gabapentin, pregabalin,13 GABA analog, tricyclic antidepressants and vitamin B-complex supplements.12

-- Ultrasound-guided injection: If conservative treatment fails and an entrapment site is located, an ultrasound guided nerve block can be performed to obtain additional diagnostic information.1
+- Ultrasound-guided injection: If conservative treatment fails and an entrapment site is located, an ultrasound guided nerve block can be performed to obtain additional diagnostic information10,13.

 - resection of mass/tumor